The Ghost in the Machine Part 1

 The Frankfurt School, formally known as the Institute for Social Research, had fled Nazi Germany in the 1930s and reconstituted itself at Columbia University in New York.
 Thinkers like Theodor Adorno, Max Horkheimer, Herbert Marcuse, and later Jürgen Habermas rejected class politics and attempted to reinterpret Marxism through the lens of culture, psychology, and ideology.

-Dissatisfied with the Stalin's Soviet model and sceptical of capitalist democracy, they argued that culture—not class—was the new battlefield.
+Dissatisfied with Stalin’s Soviet model and sceptical of capitalist democracy, they argued that culture—not class—was the new battlefield.
 They attacked mass media, consumerism, and technocratic rationality as tools of social control.
 Their work laid the theoretical foundations for what would later become critical theory, identity politics, and the quagmire of modern “social justice” discourse.

 While the CIA did not fund the Frankfurt School directly—indeed, the relationship was sometimes hostile—its cultural infrastructure created an atmosphere in which their ideas could thrive.
 The Agency’s investments in academic freedom, humanities departments, and anti-communist intellectuals paved the way for radical critiques of capitalism to re-enter polite conversation—albeit through cultural, rather than class, lenses.